bihealth/sodar-core/docs/source/dev_project_app.rst

     - Examples: ``file``, ``sample``..
 ``keywords``
     - Special search keywords as a dictionary of ``key:value`` pairs.
-    - Currently the only supported keyword is ``project:uuid``, which is used to limit the search to a specific project or category.
+    - Currently the only supported keyword is ``project``, which is used to limit the search to a specific project or category.
+The full list of projects is pre-fetched for efficiency and passed in the ``projects`` argument, but apps can optionally also make use of the original user-provided UUID or title.

 .. note::